Costa Rica real estate buyers tips, info and legal advice from

 These are the basics that a purchaser follows when buying a property in Costa Rica:

 1. Sign a Letter of Intent or an Option to Purchase Agreement.

 If you are in Costa Rica, we suggest you make a small refundable deposit via credit card, or cash, usually $500-$1000 to show the Seller you are serious and to take it off the market (usually for 5-10 days after you have returned home.)
 Some of the lawyers we recommend, can take a credit card charge.
 If you already have returned home, and realized you need to buy that property ASAP, then see #2.

-2. Wire-Transfer 5%-10% of the purchase price to a “real” Escrow Company (as sanctioned by Costa Rica's Central Bank Approved Financial Authority SUJEF).
+2. Wire-Transfer usually about 5% of the purchase price to a “real” Escrow Company (as sanctioned by Costa Rica's Central Bank Approved Financial Authority SUJEF).